aizuikmal/note_app/README.md

 # Aizu Notes
 This is a self-hosted web app.
 You can write note in it.
+Can become your own personal pastebin, note inbox, to jot something quickly from your website.

 ## Getting Started